 Italy is a beautiful country, a fact typified by its glorious twisty mountain roads and lakeside drives.

-- Vehicle log book (V5C)
+- Vehicle log book (V5C).

 - Reflective jackets

-- Warning triangle
+- A warning triangle

 - Headlamp beam deflectors

 - Your car insurance certificate

 For many of you this will be an obvious one, but if you've never driven in Europe, you might not be aware that every European nation apart from Britain drives on the right.

 That means cars have their steering wheel on the left, so if you're renting a car while you're over there, you'll be changing gears with your right hand and putting your seat belt on with your left hand, which can take some getting used to.